oriongplays/ImmersiveAddon/README.md

 - Optional Dynamic Lights support for vehicle beacons and headlights
 - Requires the Dynamic Lights mod on the client.
 - Engine upgrades via `/immersiveaddon mec vehicle engine <level> <player>` command
-- Web radio playback.
-If WebDisplays is installed, the MCEF mod is required for integration (https://github.com/montoyo/mcef).
-If WebDisplays or MCEF is available, streams are played via an invisible screen so anyone within 16 blocks of the vehicle hears them.
-If WebDisplays' screen API isn't available the addon falls back to MCEF's browser.
-Playback volume follows the Minecraft music slider and automatically stops when leaving a 16‑block radius.
+- Web radio playback requires the MCEF mod (https://github.com/montoyo/mcef).
+When WebDisplays is present, the stream is played through an invisible screen so anyone within 16 blocks of the vehicle hears it.
+Each vehicle spawns its own hidden browser on the client.
+Volume follows the Minecraft music slider and fades with distance.
+The stream stops when leaving a 16‑block radius or disconnecting from the server.
 Enable debug mode in the config to print playback details in the console.
-  Note that the official WebDisplays release for Minecraft 1.12.2 does not provide the `montoyo.webdisplays.api.ScreenHelper` class, so only the local MCEF fallback will work with that version.
+The official WebDisplays release for Minecraft 1.12.2 does not provide the `montoyo.webdisplays.api.ScreenHelper` class, so only the local MCEF playback works with that version.

 ### How to add modules: